dsouzaankit/JSON-processing-with-jq-tool/README.md

 # JSON-processing-with-jq-tool

-Process JSON/JSON Lines using jq.
+Process JSON/JSON Lines using jq programming language.

 data.json contains a few hundred lines of data in json format.
 Each line provides information about a different place of interest.